msf/msf.github.io/blogpost-improving-dune-API.md

   - [EigenLayer](https://docs.dune.com/api-reference/eigenlayer/introduction) and [Farcaster](https://docs.dune.com/api-reference/farcaster/introduction): Metrics and data related to specific projects and technologies.
   - [Marketplace Marketshare](https://docs.dune.com/api-reference/markets/endpoint/marketplace_marketshare): Key market indicators and trends.
   - [Linea](https://docs.dune.com/api-reference/projects/endpoint/linea_lxp): Insights and data on specific blockchain project

+## Conclusion

+As we navigated the journey of enhancing DuneAPI, we experienced firsthand “feature creep”—you know, that moment when you start with a simple request and end up redesigning half the system.
+But feature creep doesn’t have to be scary.
+By stepping back and looking at the bigger picture of our customers’ needs, we found opportunities to innovate and build a better service.

+Incorporating DuckDB was not just about addressing a single feature request; it was about rethinking how we can serve our users more effectively.
+By being open to evolving our approach and investing in scalable, efficient technologies, we’ve expanded the capabilities of DuneAPI, making it a powerful tool for developers.

+We hope you find these new features and improvements valuable.
+As always, we’re excited to see how you’ll leverage them to create even more amazing applications and insights.
+Stay tuned for more updates, and keep those feedback and feature requests coming—they’re the real MVPs!

+For more details, visit our API documentation.